HLR/DomiKnowS/DevelopBranchREADME.md

     git commit -m "Commit message"
     git push

-If you only change the develop branch, you can only need to commit changes to the develop branch:
+If you only change the develop branch, you only need to commit changes to this branch:

     git add .
     git commit -m "Commit message"